Structural Dynamics Descriptors for Metal Halide Perovskites: Introduction

 Here, we developed the Perovskite Dynamics Analysis (\textsc{PDynA}) software package to systematically quantify the dynamic behaviour of perovskite materials in an automatic and efficient manner.
-The integrated analysis tools aim to create an intuitive picture of the structural dynamics, as well as to provide a quantitative featurisation pathway for further data-driven studies of perovskites.
-Such analysis can provide validation for machine learning force fields and interpret molecular dynamics trajectories.
+The integrated analysis tools aim to create an intuitive picture of the structural dynamics, as well as to provide compact descriptors for future data-driven studies of perovskites.
+Such analysis can provide validation for machine learning force fields and systematically interpret MD trajectories.
 The package combines standard quantification methods with novel descriptors to build a full view of the structural dynamics in perovskite crystals.